Don't Ask (Sonny Rollins album)

-Don't Ask is an album by jazz saxophonist Sonny Rollins, released on the Milestone label in 1979, featuring performances by Rollins with Mark Soskin, Larry Coryell, Jerome Harris, Al Foster, and Bill Summers.
+Don't Ask is an album by jazz saxophonist Sonny Rollins, released on the Milestone label in 1979 and featuring performances by Rollins with Mark Soskin, Larry Coryell, Jerome Harris, Al Foster, and Bill Summers.

 Reception

+The San Francisco Examiner called the album "a joyful and compelling set," writing that "Coryell's insistent rhythmic drive and bluesy underpinnings prove to be a perfect foil for Rollins."

-The Allmusic review by Scott Yanow states: "A bit erratic, this album is still worth acquiring for its stronger moments."
+The AllMusic review by Scott Yanow states: "A bit erratic, this album is still worth acquiring for its stronger moments."